moorara/interview/cheatsheets/1-algorithms.md

       - Suppose each of the subproblem solutions is not optimal and then deriving a contradiction.
       - By _cutting out_ the non-optimal solution to each subproblem and _pasting in_ the optimal one, you show that you can get a better solution to the original problem.

+Optimal substructure varies across problem domains in two ways:

+  1. How many subproblems an optimal solution to the original problem uses?
+  1. How many choices we have in determining which subproblems to use in an optimal solution?

 **Overlapping Subproblems**

   - **Top-down with memoization**: